Tagarrabt: History

 Despite its apparent ancientness, the profession of Tagarrabat was mostly ignored by Moroccan historians, possibly due to its low prestige.
 The exception being a passing mention by Mohamed Ben El Kacem Es-Sebti that would place it in 15th century Ceuta.
 French archaeologist Raymond Thouvenot on the other hand, suggested older roots to the profession, when he commented on the craftsmanship of a statue of a water porter in Volubilis, going back to the Roman period, which he believes was made after a live model.

 Pictures showing garrabs were taken by European explorers from the 19th century, and with the beginning of the French protectorate in Morocco (1912), French scholars took interest in different aspects of Moroccan society, including tagarrabt.

-One scholar, Alexandre Joly, who studied professions in Tetouan between 1906 and 1912, mentioned that practioners of tagarrabt wore short djellabas, and walked barefoot.
+One scholar, Alexandre Joly, who studied professions in Tetouan between 1906 and 1912, mentioned that practitioners of tagarrabt wore short djellabas, and walked barefoot.
 Only four garrabs existed in Tetouan, according to his study, and they were originally from Sous or Marrakech.

 According to Arabist Georges Séraphin Colin, garrabs were generally often from the regions of Draa or Tafilalt.
 They supplied homes in urban areas with fresh water in the morning, before going to the Souk to provide water to passers-by in their goatskins and brass cups.

 In Marrakech, there were two groups of garrabs: one group distributed water in residence districts, and carried the skins on their shoulders or on the backs of donkeys.
 The water usually came from fountains, namely Mouassine Fountain.
 The other group focused on Souks and public squares, such as Jamaa El Fna, and they filled their supply of water, not from fountains, but from water springs, such as "Ain El Abbasiya".
 These garrabs were usually from the region of Toudgha.

-Some garrabs did not carry goastskins, but jars filled with water, which they sprinkled on the ground in the Souk or near palaces to keep dust and dirt in place.
+Some garrabs did not carry goatskins, but jars filled with water, which they sprinkled on the ground in the Souk or near palaces to keep dust and dirt in place.
 If they broke their jar, they could get a new one from the local religious authorities.

 Some scholars mention that Moroccan Jews and Spaniards also practiced tagarrabt, especially for supplying homes.